← Back to main

 2011

-wnt signaling and the polarity of the primary body axis Yoon SJ, Wills AE, Chuong EB, Gupta R, Baker JC.
-Genes and Development 2011.
+HEB and E2A function as SMAD/FOXH1 cofactors Yoon SJ, Wills AE, Chuong EB, Gupta R, Baker JC.
+Genes & Development 2011.

 2011

-Chromatin and transcription factor interactions during vertebrate early development Kim SW*, Yoon SJ*, Chuong EB*, Oyolu CB, Wills AE, Gupta R, Baker JC.
+Chromatin and transcriptional signatures for Nodal signaling during endoderm formation in hESCs Kim SW*, Yoon SJ*, Chuong EB*, Oyolu CB, Wills AE, Gupta R, Baker JC.
 Developmental Biology 2011.

 2008